Tag: tourist attractions in marrakech

 Services include newly added thermal rooms, warm baths, cold baths, a jacuzzi style pool, and a massage.

+Les Bains Kenaria is also a rooftop cafe, and this is where my experience here began.
 I was lured in by the lush tropical plants that spoke to me from the intricately crafted doorway.

 Images by Freebird Tracey.

-The staff were really friendly and courteous, and they helped me to choose a vegetarian option from the menu.
+I made my way upstairs onto the pretty rooftop and was seated on a colourful couch.
+The staff were really friendly and courteous, and helped me to choose a vegetarian option from the menu.

-It was a lovely atmosphere, and I could watch everyday life taking place on the adjacent rooftops.
+I watched the sun setting as I ate.
+I could hear the lively sounds of the souk below.
+It was a lovely atmosphere, and I could see everyday life taking place on the adjacent rooftops.

 Image by Freebird Tracey.